 Negotiation and business are two sides of the same coin.
 Therefore, you must have a negotiation strategy in place for any business deal you are ever going to make.

 You must have a plan for the best, worst, and acceptable scenarios keeping your business goals in mind.
-You should know your absolute bottom for a deal, the parts you can’t compromise with, and the conditions that you can’t accept.
+You should know your absolute bottom line for a deal, the parts you can’t compromise with, and the conditions that you can’t accept.

 Having foresight of the implications a deal can bring to your business can empower you to negotiate effectively.